cosminadrianpopescu/azul/README.md

 #### AzulShowFloats

 Shows the currently opened floats.
-If no floats is created yet, then nothing will be shown.
+If no floats are created yet, then nothing will be shown.
 If the option `link_floats_with_tabs` is true, then it shows the currently opened floats on the current tab.

-**Parameters**: none

 #### AzulOpenFloat